bonitasoft/bonita-doc/md/single-sign-on-with-saml.md

 **Note:** For Performance, Efficiency, and Teamwork editions only.
 :::

 This pages explains how to configure your Bonita BPM Platform system to use the SAML protocol to provide single sign-on (SSO).
-It assumes you already have a working SAML identity provider (IdP).
+It assumes you already have a SAML identity provider server up and running (IdP).

 This information applies to a Bonita BPM platform deployed from a bundle, not to the Engine launched from Bonita BPM Studio.